matthew-scherf/Empirical-Non-Duality/docs/ethics_and_political_philosophy.md

-# Formal Non-Dual Ontology: Implications for Ethics and Political Philosophy
+# The Unique Ontic Substrate: Implications for Ethics and Political Philosophy

 ## Introduction